T-Server has a number of prerequisites for deployment. Read through this section before deploying T-Server for Skype for Business.

 The standard Skype for Business Capacity Calculator ( https://www.microsoft.com/en-us/download/details.aspx?id=51196) is not suitable for calculating the sizing of a Front End pool that will host a Genesys Contact Center.
-Therefore, refer exclusively to the Genesys Sizing Guide for this information.
+Therefore, refer to the Skype for Business Solution Blueprint document for Genesys sizing guidelines.

 All Genesys software is licensed.
 Genesys products are protected through legal license conditions as part of your purchase contract.
 However, the level of technical license-control enforcement varies across different solutions and components.

 T-Server for Skype for Business as all Genesys T-Servers uses License Manager for licensing.
 Connector does not need any additional licensing.